denten-books/plain-text/0-intro.md

 when unsolicited advertisement clutters the airways at the expense of other forms of speech.
 This may seem strange at first: to recover the subject in the physical minutiae of the encounter between text and machine.
-The point of contact between human, text, and device is significant precisely because it is here, in the liminal zone of semiotic exchange, where the subject disappears into the machine and where the machine steps forth, an animated and seemingly intelligent actor.
+The point of contact between human, text, and device is significant because it is here, in the liminal zone of semiotic exchange, where the subject disappears into the machine and where the machine steps forth, an animated and seemingly intelligent actor.